JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref7]: Arthur K. Wheelock, Jr., _From Botany to Bouquets: Flowers in Northern Art_ (Washington, D.C.: National Gallery of Art, 1999).

-[^ref8]: F. de Nave and D. Imhof, eds., Botany in the Low Countries: .
-1993.
+[^ref8]: F. de Nave and D. Imhof, eds., _Botany in the Low Countries: (end of the 15th centry, ca. 1650) Plantin-Moretus Museum Exhibition_ (Antwerp: City of Antwerp, the Plantin-Moretus Museum and the Stedelijk Prentenkabinet (Municipal Printroom), 1993), ##.

 [^ref7]: Michael Brian Schiffer, “Origin of the Domesticated Sunflower,” in _Archaeology’s Footprints in the Modern World_ (Salt Lake City: University of Utah Press, 2017), 241-46.